-Staff who have any concerns regarding a pupil who may have undergone, is currently undergoing, or is at risk of forced marriage will speak to the DSL or Head Teacher and local safeguarding procedures will be followed - this could include referral to CSCS, the police or the Forced Marriage Unit.
-The DSL or headteacher will ensure the pupil is spoken to privately about these concerns and further action taken as appropriate.
+Staff who have any concerns regarding a pupil who may have undergone, is currently undergoing, or is at risk of forced marriage will speak to the DSL and local safeguarding procedures will be followed - this could include referral to CSCS, the police or the Forced Marriage Unit.
+The DSL will ensure the pupil is spoken to privately about these concerns and further action taken as appropriate.
 Pupils will always be listened to and have their comments taken seriously.